 In this online workshop, you will learn how to conduct Shared Medical Appointments to become an ASLM Certified SMA Practitioner or Facilitator.
-For more information about this, you can go back to the workshop description page or the main Shared Medical Appointments page.
+For more information on Shared Medical Appointments, visit the Shared Medical Appointments page.

 Who is this workshop for?